ivuorinen/starred/README.md

 - [jekyll/jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from) - :twisted_rightwards_arrows: Seamlessly specify multiple redirections URLs for your pages and posts.
 - [joeyates/imap-backup](https://github.com/joeyates/imap-backup) - Backup and Migrate IMAP Email Accounts
 - [lazee/premonition](https://github.com/lazee/premonition) - Premonition is a Jekyll extension that makes it possible to add block-styled content to your site.
 Like summaries, notes, hints or warnings.
+- [lissy93/Brewfile](https://github.com/lissy93/Brewfile) - 🍺 My list of packages to be installed on MacOS via Homebrew, for the ultimate dev setup
 - [mame/quine-relay](https://github.com/mame/quine-relay) - An uroboros program with 100+ programming languages
 - [neutraltone/awesome-stock-resources](https://github.com/neutraltone/awesome-stock-resources) - :city_sunrise: A collection of links for free stock photography, video and Illustration websites
 - [nhoizey/jekyll-postfiles](https://github.com/nhoizey/jekyll-postfiles) - A Jekyll plugin that copies static files from the _posts to the _site folder